 Below is our list of local Marin County providers of swimming lessons for children.
 Although many of the facilities listed are private clubs, unless otherwise indicated, all locations offer public lessons open to all.
 Most programs require pre-registration; follow the links or call to sign up or for more information.
-As always, if you have a favorite swim class or teacher that you think should be added to the list, let us know by leaving a comment or contacting us.

 If you're not lucky enough to have an apple tree growing in your backyard, then head up to one of the local apple farms that offers a u-pick experience.
 It's a fun family outing, and prices and quality are usually bettter than you'll find in the supermarket.
 There's nothing quite like an afternoon on the farm, too.